+The shop should offer a Lifetime Warranty on all Body work and paint refinishing.
 Visit the Better Business Bureau website to confirm that the shop is in good standing with no complaints on file.

+Confirm that the repair facility is an I-Car Gold Class shop and that their technicians are I-Car Platinum Certified.
+This assures you all technicians have been professionally trained, and certified with the most up-to-date training available.
+This also assures that they employ Certified Welders.
 Verify that the repair facility is a member of the ACCA (Arizona Collision Craftsmen's Association) and that they are in good standing.
-This association requires member to members adhere to a strict Code of Ethics group and they maintain an Arbitration Board to resolve any problems you may experience with the repair.
+This association requires member to members adhere to a strict Code of Ethics and they maintain an Arbitration Board to resolve any problems you may experience with the repair.

 Check with your friends, co-workers, or mechanic for a recommendation on a repair facility.

 If you have any additional questions please do not hesitate to ask us.
 Our goal is to restore your vehicle to its pre-loss condition and make you a satisfied customer for life.
 We are proud of the craftsmen we employ and the work they perform.
 Quality repairs require good equipment, new original parts, the best materials, skilled employees, and the dedication to do the job right!